 Build a Mini Library

 With just a glance, you could be fooled into thinking this gorgeous green set-up was built-in cabinetry.
 Nope, just a couple Billys in disguise.
-Amy Bennett of Abigail Mira Home used two side-by-side floor-to-ceiling Billy Bookcases with extensions to create a mini-library in an underutilized corner of her bedroom.
+Amy Bennett of Abigail Amira Home used two side-by-side floor-to-ceiling Billy Bookcases with extensions to create a mini-library in an underutilized corner of her bedroom.